 For many people, the idea of aerial yoga is new and exciting, especially after they have been practicing on the mat for such a long time, however, one of the most important things to remember when starting your at-home aerial yoga workout is that you will be taking advantage of vastly different equipment – for the most part, hanging a yoga swing or aerial hammock.

 These pieces of equipment are essential components to your anti-gravity yoga routine, without them, you wouldn’t be able to practice, however, if they are not correctly installed, it could spell disaster.

-In this article, we are going to look at how to hang a yoga trapeze and why you should install it safely giving you the freedom to practice in confidence.
+In this article, we are going to look at how to hang a yoga swing and why you should install it safely giving you the freedom to practice in confidence.

-Why Is It Important To Hang A Yoga Trapeze Safely?
+Why Is It Important To Hang A Yoga Swing Safely?

 Your yoga swing is going to be taking all of your body weight as you are moving about, and no matter how heavy or light you may be, this is a lot of strain on the equipment.

 If it isn’t fitted securely, there is a serious risk of you falling, which could see you out of action and unable to take part in your beloved practice.

 One of the first things that you need to think about before you even begin your installation is where you will be hanging your yoga swing.

 For the most part, these pieces of equipment are generally suspended from the ceiling, and it is perfectly possible to elevate them in a doorway or an outside area that has some sort of overhead cover.

 Where you hang the swing isn’t really much of an issue, it is more about how safe the area is.